Gay Pride Month: The TV Shows, Movies and Performances to Check Out

 Ahead of the Season 4 “Wynonna Earp” premiere this summer, catch-up on the fem/ship between Waverly Earp and Nicole Haught, better known as #WayHaught.

-The network is also doing #TBT Marathons of “Xena: Warrior Princess” on Thursday mornings.
+The network is also doing #TBT Marathons of “Xena: Warrior Princess” on Thursday mornings with stars Lucy Lawless (Xena) and Renee O’Connor (Gabrielle) discussing representation.
 SYFY FANGRRLS’ Strong Female Characters Podcast will have new episodes focusing around LGBTQ+ characters and daily pride-centric articles.

+Sister network USA will air a “Law & Order: SVU” marathon with impactful LGBTQ+ episodes hosted by out actor BD Wong on June 7.
+And all month long, Jesse Tyler Ferguson (Mitchell) and Eric Stonestreet (Cam) loving and hilarious on-screen relationship will be featured on “Modern Family.”

+SYFY and USA have partnered with GLAAD during Pride Month to highlight LBGTQ+ visibility on-screen through these programs, virtual and social campaigns, public service announcements and more.

 Movies